Agriculture in Iceland: Vegetables, flowers and fodder crops

-The cool climate and northern latitude has certain advantages for agriculture: The lack of insect pests means that the use of agrochemicals—insecticides and herbicides—is very low, and the long hours of daylight in the cool summer allow grass to grow exceptionally well.
+The cool climate and northern latitude have certain advantages for agriculture: The lack of insect pests means that the use of agrochemicals—insecticides and herbicides—is very low, and the long hours of daylight in the cool summer allow grass to grow exceptionally well.
 The general lack of pollution—due to sparse population—means that food is less contaminated with artificial chemicals—advantages which have been capitalised upon by a small but growing organic sector.

 History

 The Norsemen were pastoral people who relied heavily on a succession of successful farming years in order to survive.
 Norwegian settlers who inhabited the coasts of Iceland in the late ninth century brought their farming traditions with them.

 The settlers brought sheep, cattle, horses, and goats from Norway to supply their farms with animals.
-Every animal served a purpose on the farm; sheep were valuable because of their ability to graze outside in the winter and they provided food and wool.
+Every animal served a purpose on the farm; sheep were valuable because of their ability to graze outside in the winter, and they provided food and wool.
 Cattle supplied most of the dairy products for the farm, which were stored over winter.
 Cattle were also eaten.

-Viking farmers relied heavily on the natural pastures that encompassed their farm, but also planted grain, to be harvested for bread and fodder.
+Early Icelandic farmers relied heavily on the natural pastures that encompassed their farm, but also planted grain, to be harvested for bread and fodder.

-Farming in Iceland during the Viking Age was complemented by hunting and gathering along the coast.
+Farming in Iceland during the Middle Ages was complemented by hunting and gathering along the coast.
 Coastal areas facilitated fishing, whaling, and hunting.
-Sea birds, eggs, walrus, and lichens rounded out the Viking diet.
+Sea birds, eggs, walrus, and lichens rounded out the Icelandic diet.

-Viking farms had a significant impact on the landscape in Iceland.
+Early farms had a significant impact on the landscape in Iceland.
 Wide scale erosion began in the land-taking stages of settlement.
 Coupled with deforestation, this had a profound effect on the landscape of Iceland.